 MA in Museum Studies

 Museums are more relevant today than ever before.
-They are responsible for cultural stewardship and serve as a gathering place for communities, a space for reflection, interaction, participation, and learning (onsite and online), and act as an agent of social change.
+They are responsible for cultural stewardship and serve as a gathering place for communities, a space for reflection, interaction, participation, and learning (on-site and online), and act as an agent of social change.
 New demands and challenges are emerging in every aspect of the museum landscape.
 Innovations in information and communication technologies are being integrated into the core strategies of the museum.
 Museums are increasing in number, expanding in size, and attracting more diverse audiences every day.
 The museums of the 21st century need leaders who possess a vision for the future and the knowledge and skills to face the challenges ahead.

 This program aims to provide a perspective on the theory and practice of museums in a changing technological, social, and political environment for current and future museum professionals.
 It emphasizes the role of technology as a pervasive aspect in today’s museum; examines new models of education, exhibition, and business strategies; and explores the role of the museum in a global society and as an agent of social change.

-We welcome students interested in all types of museums, including history, technology, science, art, special topic or themed museums, historic sites, national parks, and zoos, and those interested in collections and exhibitions for corporations, government agencies, and private organizations.
+The Museum Studies program welcomes students interested in all types of museums, including history, technology, science, art, special topic or themed museums, historic sites, national parks, and zoos, and those interested in collections and exhibitions for corporations, government agencies, and private organizations.

 Admissions Criteria for All Advanced Academic Programs